coopdevs/coopdevs-treball-odoo-provisioning/README.md

 Creates the default_user `odoo` and copies the SSH key (first argument) in authorized keys of the user.
 Changes the SSH root login permissions.

-### lxc-create
-`lxc/lxc-create.sh`

-Creates a LXC container with host name and python 2.7 installed.
-Allows root SSH access and removes the default `ubuntu` user.

 ## Playbooks